-U2F is an emerging standard for physical authentication tokens.
-Current U2F keys are all small USB devices.
-To log in, you won’t need to enter an authentication code provided from an app or SMS—just insert the USB security key and press a button.
-Here’s how they work.
+That’s what U2F does—it’s an emerging standard for physical authentication tokens.
+Current U2F keys are small USB devices.
+To log in, you won’t need to enter an authentication code provided from an app or text message—just insert the USB security key and press a button.

-This standard is just taking form, so it’s only supported in Chrome at the moment—Microsoft and perhaps Mozilla are adding support for it.
-Google, Facebook, Dropbox, and GitHub all allow you to use U2F keys to secure your account.
+This standard is just taking form, so it’s only supported in Chrome, Firefox, and Opera at the moment, and by a few big services: Google, Facebook, Dropbox, and GitHub all allow you to use U2F keys to secure your account.

 What You’ll Need